(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-If you want to use chocolate instead of cocoa powder, simply replace the cocoa powder with 1 oz of chocolate.
-You can use either unsweetened chocolate or your favorite sweetened chocolate (dark or semi-sweet).
+If you want to use chocolate instead of cocoa powder, simply replace the cocoa powder with 1 oz of a chocolate of choice.
+You can use either unsweetened chocolate or your favorite sweetened chocolate.

-If you use a sweetened chocolate, omit the maple syrup from the recipe.
+If you use a sweetened chocolate, be sure to omit the maple syrup from the recipe.

 Where do I find dairy free whipped cream?